Vaibhav1506/Calculus-and-Graphical-Functions-Visualization/README.md

 ![Screenshot 2023-11-24 201035](https://github.com/Vaibhav1506/Calculus-Functions-Visualization-Python-MySql-Connectivity-Project/assets/74455023/ef337702-1cfa-461b-a32f-247fee7de763)

-Therefore, you can see the results which the user has entered clearly in an organised and tabular format.
+Therefore, you can see the results which the user has entered clearly in an organised and tabular format. (**Note**: The question marks are due to the fact that the Console / Client cannot display special characters like integrals & superscripts due to its encoding limitations.)

 ## Changelogs and Version History
 Contains various versions of the file from starting alongwith some details and descriptions about the code.The previous version files are availaible in the **Previous Versions** folder.